grapestone5321/robond-deep_learning/writeup.md

 It is not required to make such enhancements, but these enhancements should be explicitly stated.

 ### the network
+- More images in training/validation dataset

 ### parameters
+- Epoch could use more iterations than 20 iterations that are used in this training. to improve accuracy.

 ## References
 [1] Udacity, Robotics Nanodegree Program, Part 6 Deep Learning.